gatling/frontline-doc/content/reference/current/installation/manual/index.md

 ---
 title: "Manual Installation"
-description: "Learn how to install manually FrontLine"
+description: "Learn how to install manually Gatling Enterprise"
-lead: "Install or upgrade manually FrontLine, and learn how to configure it"
+lead: "Install or upgrade manually Gatling Enterprise, and learn how to configure it"
 date: 2021-03-26T16:08:33+01:00
 lastmod: 2021-03-26T16:08:33+01:00
 weight: 20020